 Born in 1970, Boehm grew up in Springfield, Illinois and knew at a young age he was destined to be in the restaurant business.
 After dropping out of University of Illinois, he saved enough money as a server to open his first restaurant in 1992, the quaint Lazy Daze Café, in Seaside, Florida.
 Indigo Wine Bar (Blue Mountain Beach, Florida), Indigo Restaurant (Springfield, Illinois), and Six Degrees (Nashville, Tennessee) followed and Boehm got his education opening and selling restaurants all before the age of 30.

-Boehm and Katz won Restaurateurs of the Year from Time Out Chicago in 2010, the Chicago Tribune in 2011, were named Empire Builders of the Year by Eater National in 2011, and were James Beard semi-finalists for Best Restaurateur in 2015.
-Boka Restaurant Group was named one of the RH25 in Restaurant Hospitality Magazine in 2013.
+Boehm and Katz won Restaurateurs of the Year from Time Out Chicago in 2010, the Chicago Tribune in 2011, were named Empire Builders of the Year by Eater National in 2011.
+They were James Beard semi-finalists for Best Restaurateur in America in 2015, and finalists in 2016.

-Boehm has been a featured speaker at the National Restaurant Show, MUFSO, keynote speaker at the Asheville Independent Restaurant Show, and will give the commencement address at a Culinary Institute of America Graduation in New York.
+Boehm has been a featured speaker at the National Restaurant Show, Miami Food & Wine, MUFSO, keynote speaker at the Asheville Independent Restaurant Show, and has given the commencement address at a Culinary Institute of America Graduation in New York.
 He is an occasional columnist for the Chicago Sun-Times Splash, and was named "40 Under 40" in Crains in 2010.
 He co-produces the Gold Coast Film Festival, which was started in 2004, and sat on the board of Trustees for the Hope Institute for 7 years.
-He currently sits on the Board of Directors of Easter Seals.
+He currently sits on the Board of Directors of Easter Seals and 826 CHI.
 Kevin lives in Chicago with his wife and 3 children.